SeriousOldMan/Simulator-Controller/README.md

 ### Known issues

-1. [Fixed] Sometimes, the ingame sound volume is not correctly resetted after playing the startup melody.
-In those situations, you can use the mixer utility of Windows to bring the volume back up.
-2. [Gone] Connection between the "Motion Feedback" plugin and *SimFeedback* has stabilty issues.
+1. Connection between the "Motion Feedback" plugin and *SimFeedback* has some stabilty issues.
 Looks like the root cause is located in the *SFX-100-Streamdeck* extension.
+For a workaround click on "Reload Profile..." on the Extensions tab in SimFeedback, if you see strange numbers in the Button Box "Motion" mode page.
-3. The language drop down in the configuration tool does not adopt to changed languages, after the translation editor has been used.
+2. The language drop down in the configuration tool does not adopt to changed languages, after the translation editor has been used.
-4. In vary rare situations, the Simulator Controller applications can lock up due to deadlocks in the interprocess communication.

 ### Development